sybernix/lang-exchange-lk/docs/thesis.md

 ![alt_text](images/image34.png "image_tooltip")

-In the “Messages” page you will see a list of users and corresponding conversations.
-You can click on a conversation to view the messages.
-The most important feature of this platform is found in this page.
-With each message there is a “Translate” button.
-If you click the translate button, the contents of that particular message will be translated and shown in your native language.
-Even if your partner has messaged you in multiple languages the platform will detect the language and always translate to your native language.
-Our translation supports over 100 languages.
-The following image shows how the translated message looks.
+The profice page shows the user’s profile picture, cover image, full name, introduction text, follower count, native and target language, location, sex, age, and posts by the user.
+It is important to note that there are two versions of this profile page.
+If you visit your own profile page there will be a textbox to write a post and a “Edit Info” button which will direct you to a “Edit Info” page.
+The following image shows the “Edit Info” page.